monk-io/docs/docs/monk-in-10.md

     **Monk is 100% ready to roll at this point.** You will not be asked to log in very often but some commands will require your Monk account credentials.

-## Creating a Monk cluster
+## Creating a Monk Cluster

 Now to the exciting part!
 Monk cluster is where your workloads will run.
 Clusters are created once and they serve as a runtime environment that can be grown or shrunk on demand.
-We will now create a cluster with 3 short commands.
+Let's create a cluster with 3 short commands.

-Before that, get your service account credentials ready.
+You'll need your service account credentials handy.
 Here's a reminder on how to get them:

 === "GCP"